-Section H.3.- It is hereby placed on record that the Company has adhered to the Spanish Pharmaceutical Industry Code of Best Practice, and the Standard Farmaindustria Code governing the protection of personal data in the field of clinical and pharmacovigilance research.
+Section H.3.- It is hereby placed on record that the Company has adhered to the Spanish Pharmaceutical Industry Code of Best Practice.

-T This annual corporate governance report was approved by the company's Board of directors at its meeting held on: 22/02/2022

-State whether any directors voted against the approval of this Report or abstained.
+This annua l corporate governance report was approved by the company's Board of directors at its meeting held on: 20/02/2023 State whet her any dir ectors voted against the approval of this Report or abstained. [] [√] Yes No

-- Yes - [ ] [√] No

-Auditor's Report on Laboratorios Farmacéuticos ROVI, S.A.
+Laboratorios Farmacéuticos ROVI, S.A.